tldr-pages/tldr/CLIENT-SPECIFICATION.md

 <!--
 Maintainer note:

-Keep the changelog links poiting to this document under the appropriate `/blob/<version-tag>/...` and also reference the PR which introduced the new version.
+Keep the changelog links pointing to this document under the appropriate `/blob/<version-tag>/...` and also reference the PR which introduced the new version.
 Tagging of the commit with a new version tag (in the form `vX.Y`) should be done immediately AFTER merging the version bump, as the commit hash